 During the first community meeting, student staff members will facilitate the development of a community agreement where students will decide, as a community, the standards to which they will hold each other within the context of College policy.
-This agreement will be revisited as needed throughout the academic year.
+This agreement will be revisited as needed throughout the academic year and should include community expectations related to the COVID-19 pandemic.

 Roommates having difficulties are encouraged to speak first with their roommate, then with their student staff member, and then, if needed, a Residential & First-Year Programs professional staff member.